bangaloresolutionshub/essbase/Lab16/LabGuide16.md

 ## Overview – Understand Scenario

-* he exercises in this lesson allow you to get acquainted with different aspects of scenario  management.
-The different aspects include the lightweight nature of sandboxes on the cube, the process involved with initiating Scenario Management and adding sandboxes, as well as the workflow supported by Scenario Management.
+The exercises contained within this lesson will allow the user to get acquainted with different aspects of Scenario Management.
+The different aspects include the lightweight nature of sandboxes on the cube; the process involved with initiating Scenario Management and adding sandboxes; as well as, the workflow supported by Scenario Management.

 *	Scenarios are private work areas in which users can model different assumptions within the data and see the effect on aggregated results, without affecting the existing data.

 *	Each scenario is a virtual slice of a cube in which one or more users can model data and then commit or discard the changes.

-The following exercises demonstrate the lightweight nature of sandboxes..
-In this exercise, we are going to learn about the sandbox dimension that is created when sandboxing is enabled in an application.
+*	The sandbox dimension is flat, with one member called Base and up to 1000 other members, commonly referred to as sandbox members.
+Sandbox members are named sb0, sb1, and so on.

+*	Each sandbox is a separate work area, whereas the Base holds the data currently contained in the cube.
+A specific scenario is associated with exactly one sandbox member.

+*	When first created, sandbox member intersections are all virtual and have no physical storage.

 ## Part 1 -	Create a Scenario-Enabled Sample cube